scratchblocks/scratchblocks/README.md

 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.js"></script>
 ```

-Then include the scratchblocks2 CSS and JS:
+Then include the scratchblocks CSS and JS:

 ```html
 <link rel="stylesheet" href="scratchblocks2.css">
 <script src="scratchblocks2.js"></script>
 ```

-Then just call `scratchblocks2.parse` after the page has loaded, which will
+Then just call `ncratchblocks2.parse` after the page has loaded, which will
 render matching page elements to shiny scratch blocks.
 Its sole argument is the
 CSS-style selector for the elements that contain the scratchblocks code.
 It
 uses `pre.blocks` by default.